-How Age Impacts Fertility
+How Age Impacts Reproductive System

 How Does Age Influence Fertility?
 It goes without saying that the reproductive potential of both men and women declines with age.